-Grab your popcorn and get ready for a cozy musical night in with Brooklyn-based singer-songwriter, Linda Draper.
+Held on March 18th, audience enjoyed a cozy musical night in with Brooklyn-based singer-songwriter, Linda Draper.
 She will sweetly serenade you with soothing sounds, straight from her heart (and living room) to yours!

-LADY CAPULET follows the journey of Rose from country girl to matriarch, navigating her repression and power in 16th century Verona.
+Held on March 25th, LADY CAPULET follows the journey of Rose from country girl to matriarch, navigating her repression and power in 16th century Verona.

 LADY CAPULET, a 2017 Henley Rose Playwriting Competition Finalist, was written by Melissa Bell and is directed by Emily Gallagher, Founder and Artistic Director of Barefoot Shakespeare.

 Held on March 26th, Hudson Warehouse brought together diverse female voices to express the word that have informed and influenced our world for the past twenty years in their documentary.
 Quotes were taken from the women and men who shaped our social conscience and mark how much we’ve changed – or not changed – from the year 2000 to now.

 Held on March 28th, an evening of a mix of live and pre-recorded performances by the dancers of NK&D / a movement company.